 Judging purely by aesthetics and what your needs are, you will have to decide which device suits your decor better.

 Like the Echo devices, Google Home devices and HomePod must be plugged in to function.
 This means you have to consider its placement in your home, and you won’t be carrying it around.
-While there are now great-sounding speakers like the Sonos One with Amazon Alexa built in, Amazon’s line of Echo devices won’t win any audiophiles’ hearts.
+While there is now more than a few great-sounding wireless speaker options like the Sonos One with Amazon Alexa built in, Amazon’s line of Echo devices won’t win any audiophiles’ hearts.
 Neither will the Google Home, though.
 Caleb Denison, Digital Trends’ senior home theater editor, thought the Echo outperformed the Home on sound, writing in our review: “While Amazon’s full-size Echo has a very large sound with full bass that doesn’t go overboard, Google’s Home over-juices the bass, and ends up sounding like it’s trying too hard.”

 Not the case, however, with the Google Home Max, which was clearly built for sound.
 Denison wrote this about the speaker in his Google Home Max review: “Let’s be clear: The Max isn’t really designed to be a smart speaker with great sound.
 It’s a great speaker that happens to have a smart assistant built in.”
 The device features two 4.5-inch woofers and two 0.7-inch tweeters and boasts insane bass.